-rates for the activity-dependent vesicle retrieval were strongly increased.
-This is consistent with the experimental findings that temperature affects primarily endocytosis and AMPA receptor gating (Kushmerick et al., 2006; Postlethwaite et al., 2007; Renden and von Gersdorff, 2007), where the latter leads to overall larger EPSC amplitudes.
-No significant changes in parameters for AMPAR desensitisation were required.
+The most prominent difference to the fits obtained at room temperature was that the rates for the activitydependent vesicle retrieval were strongly increased.
+This is consistent with the experimental findings that temperature affects primarily endocytosis and AMPA receptor gating (Kushmerick et al. 2006; Postlethwaite et al. 2007; Renden & von Gersdorff, 2007), where the latter leads to overall larger EPSC amplitudes.
+No significant changes in parameters for AMPAR desensitization were required.
 In addition, in these fits it was possible to better constrain the rate constants for the slow processes mediating the slow EPSC amplitude decay via release probability inhibition, which differ from those estimated at room temperature (Table 1).
 A comparison of fits to data from different cells suggests that these rates are highly variable, causing the observed differences in magnitude and time course of the slow decay.

 Removing the different components of calcium channel inhibition from the model shows their relative contribution to the final response (Fig. 6C).
 The model for calcium channel inactivation includes a fast and a slowly activating component, with fast and slow relaxation, respectively.
 Removing it therefore strongly reduces the EPSC amplitude decay and RRVP recovery.
-The effect of autoreceptor activation develops and decays slowly, and is therefore weaker and makes a significant contribution only after 1-2 seconds after stimulus onset.
-Note that during the first second of stimulation, all effects on the EPSC amplitude are very small and therefore probably not resolvable in experiments using short stimuli (Billups et al., 2005).
+The effect of autoreceptor activation develops and decays slowly, and is therefore weaker and makes a significant contribution only 1-2 s after stimulus onset.
+Note that during the first 1 s of stimulation, all effects on the EPSC amplitude are very small and therefore probably not resolvable in experiments using short stimuli (Billups et al. 2005).